Blendify/blender-manual/trunk/blender_docs/manual/data_system/files/save.rst

 Click the lower edit box to enter a filename.
 If it doesn't end with "\ ``.blend`` ", the extension is automatically appended.
-Then press :kbd:`Enter` or click the *Save File* button to save the file.
+Then press :kbd:`Return` or click the *Save File* button to save the file.

 When saving via menu or pressing :kbd:`F2`, :kbd:`Ctrl-Shift-S` or :kbd:`Ctrl-Alt-S`,